tiqi-group/pydase/README.md

     Server(service).run()
 ```

-This will start the server, making your Device service accessible via RPC and a web server at [http://localhost:8001](http://localhost:8001).
+This will start the server, making your Device service accessible on [http://localhost:8001](http://localhost:8001).

 ### Accessing the Web Interface